geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 ---
 layout: post
-title: "Node.js MySQL tutorial: a step-by-step getting started guide with Express js REST API"
+title: 'Node.js MySQL tutorial: a step-by-step getting started guide with Express js REST API'
 date: 2020-11-23T23:15:25.000+11:00
 comments: true
 tags:
 - Web Development
 - NodeJs
 cover: "/images/nodejs-mysql-tutorial/00nodejs-mysql-tutorial-full.jpg"
-pagetitle: "Node.js MySQL tutorial: a step-by-step getting started guide with Express js REST API"
+pagetitle: 'Node.js MySQL tutorial: a step-by-step getting started guide with Express js REST API'
 description: Follow this 2500+ word step-by-step tutorial to learn Node.js and MySQL together.
 You will build a REST API for quotes using Express Js in this guide.
 keywords: Nodejs mysql tutorial, Node.js mysql tutorial, nodejs mysql, nodejs express mysql, node.js express mysql example, nodejs mysql express tutorial

 ---
 Node.js and MySQL mix very well together.
 In this Node.js MySQL tutorial, we will look into how to get started with both of them step-by-step to build REST API for quotes using Express js.